India police probe bomb blasts that killed two in Kerala

 Sreekumar confirmed to Reuters that there were at least two big explosions at the centre.

-Martin said that he believed the Jehovah’s Witnesses’ teachings were “antinational” about six years ago and that he had tried to talk to the group about changing their views.
+Martin said about he believed the Jehovah’s Witnesses’ teachings were “antinational” about six years ago and that he had tried to talk to the group about changing their views.

 Preliminary investigation showed that an improvised explosive device was used, Kerala Director General of Police Shaik Darvesh Saheb told reporters earlier.